michaelpratt23/19-PWA/README.md

 # Just Another Text Editor (J.A.T.E)

-Tried my best on this one but was tough for sure!
-Check out the code - is almost there

 ## Description

 Just Another Text Editor (J.A.T.E) is a Progressive Web Application (PWA) designed for offline and online use.
 This single-page application utilizes advanced caching and data storage techniques to ensure a seamless user experience.
 J.A.T.E allows developers to edit and save code snippets or notes efficiently, even without an active internet connection.